-CLALS events intend to enrich understanding of Latin America and Latino communities in the U.S. Many are open to the public.
+CLALS events intend to enrich understanding of Latin America and Latino communities in the U.S. Check back soon for upcoming events.

 Wednesday, October 31, 2018 | 5:30-7:00 p.m. | Letts Formal Lounge

 As a part of the Center's partnership with the Mexican Ministry of Culture, the Cátedra Program will welcome Mexican author Carmen Boullosa for a public panel event on her work.
 Maestra Boullosa is best known for her poems, plays, and short novels that explore gender roles in Latin America and contemporary feminisim.
 Currently, Maestra Boullosa is a Professor at the City College of New York in the Foreign Languages Department.

 This event will include a presentation of Maestra Boullosa's work and a panel discussion with American University faculty and the audience.
 Refreshments will also be served.

 November 4-5, 2018 | Toronto, Canada

 CAS Professor and CLALS Affiliate Evan Berry and CLALS Research Associate Professor Rob Albro have been invited to participate in the Parliament of the World's Religions in Toronto to discuss outcomes of the Center's Luce Foundation-funded project, "Religion and Climate Change in Cross-Regional Perspective."
 The Parliament is intended to promote global dialogue among the world's faiths, and offers an opportunity to engage faith-based actors and organizations about project outcomes through two public panels intended to provide Parliament participants with a range of concrete examples of diverse religious engagements with climate change from around the world to expand appreciation for how religion might interact with climate change; and to reflect on project findings to consider best practices in the area of faith-based engagement with climate change.